Octopus Energy Solar Panels Review 2026: Costs, Packages & Is It Worth It?

 Warranty coverage

-- Battery (if included): 10–12 year warranty with capacity retention guarantee
+- Battery (if included): 10 to 12 years, with a capacity retention guarantee

 Intelligent Octopus Go: the smart tariff advantage